Universality of capillary rising in corners: Introduction

 Even though the equilibrium theory of the meniscus in a cornered geometry is well-established, the understanding on the dynamics was quite recent.
 The time evolution of the meniscus is governed by several factors.
-The driving force is the capillary forces which tend to minimize the interfacial energy, and the wetting fluid tends to maximize its coverage on the solid surfaces.
+The driving force is the capillary force which tends to minimize the interfacial energy, and the wetting fluid tends to maximize its coverage on the solid surfaces.
 The rising of the fluid is hindered by the viscous friction and the gravity.
 In situations when the gravity can be ignored, the propagation of the meniscus front obeys the classical Lucas-Washburn's $t^{1/2}$ scaling \citep{Lucas1918, Washburn1921, Dong1995, Weislogel1998}.
-When gravity is considered, the meniscus rises with a different $t^{1/3}$ scaling.
-This result was first derived by \citet{Tang1994}. \citet{Higuera2008} developed a more complete theory for the case of two vertical plates forming a small angle.
-They derived a partial differential equation for the time evolution of the meniscus shape at the late stage based on the lubrication approximation, and derived the $t^{1/3}$ scaling law from this equation. \citet{Ponomarenko2011} conducted experiments of capillary rising in corners of different geometries (linear, quadratic and cubic).
-The universality of the $t^{1/3}$ scaling was demonstrated experimentally.
-They made a theoretical conjecture, but a rigorous proof is still lacking.
+When gravity is considered, the tip of the meniscus rises with a different $t^{1/3}$ scaling.
+This result was first derived by \citet{Tang1994}. \citet{Higuera2008} developed a more complete theory for the case of two flat plates forming a small angle.
+They derived a partial differential equation for the time evolution of the meniscus shape based on the lubrication approximation, and derived the $t^{1/3}$ scaling law from this equation. \citet{Ponomarenko2011} conducted experiments of capillary rising in corners of different geometries where walls are curved and are described by functions $y=c x^n$ with $n \ge 1$.
+They found that the meniscus front obeys the same $t^{1/3}$ scaling as the flat wall.
+Corroborated with an accompanying scale analysis, they have established that the position of the meniscus front $Z_m$ obeys the following equation

+In equation (\ref{eqn:1}), the length and time are scaled by the capillary length $a_c=\sqrt{\gamma/ \rho g}$ and $\eta a_c/ \gamma$, respectively ($\gamma$, $\eta$, $\rho$ are surface tension, viscosity and density of the liquid and $g$ is the gravity constant), and $C$ is a numerical factor.
+The experimental results of \citet{Ponomarenko2011} were in good agreement with equation (\ref{eqn:1}).
+Quite surprisingly, they also found the experimental data collapse to a universal curve, having the same numerical factor independent of $n$.
+This means that the dynamics of the meniscus rise is quite universal, independent of the shape of the corner.

-In this paper, we study the dynamics of capillary rising at a general corner.
-Using Onsager principle \citep{DoiSoft}, we derive a partial differential equation that describes the time evolution of meniscus profile.
-We obtain both numerical solutions and self-similar solutions to the partial differential equation.
-Our results show that the advance of the meniscus front follows a time-scaling of $t^{1/3}$, and this scaling is universal for the general power-law corners.
+In this paper, we study the dynamics of viscous capillary rising at a general corner.
+Using Onsager principle \citep{Onsager1931, Onsager1931a, DoiSoft}, we derive a partial differential equation that describes the time evolution of meniscus profile, and solve it both numerically and analytically.
+We show that (1) the advance of the meniscus front follows the time-scaling of $t^{1/3}$, and (2) the front factor $C$ changes only 10\% when $n$ changes from 1 to 5.
+This explains the universality found by \citet{Ponomarenko2011}.